Alluxio/alluxio/docs/en/api/POSIX-API.md

 * Enabling FUSE on worker
 Alluxio POSIX integration can also be provided by a running Alluxio worker process.
-This integration provides bettter performance because the FUSE service can communicate with the Alluxio worker without involking RPCs, which help improve the read/write throughput on local cache hit.
+This integration provides better performance because the FUSE service can communicate with the Alluxio worker without invoking RPCs, which help improve the read/write throughput on local cache hit.

 Here is a guideline to choose between them:

 * Workloads: If your workload is estimated to have a good hit ratio on local cache, and there are a lot of read/writes of small files, embedded FUSE on the worker process can achieve higher performance with less resource overhead.
-* Deployment: If you want to enable multiple local mount points on a single host, choose standalone procoess.
+* Deployment: If you want to enable multiple local mount points on a single host, choose standalone process.
 Otherwise, you can reduce one process to deploy with FUSE on worker.

 ## Requirements